 Remember Betty Crocker’s boxed Noodles Romanoff?
 Here’s my homemade version that I know you’ll love.
+This is a quick & delicious dish that includes noodles, sour cream and melted cheese.
+It’s easy to make noodles Romanoff at home in just 10 minutes or less.

 - 8 oz. fettucine noodles (half of a 1 lb. box)